jadecobra/python_tdd_exercises/source/calculator/calculator_i/calculator.rst

     OverflowError: (34, 'Numerical result out of range')

-  because the numbers are too big to be used
+  because the numbers are too big

   - ``**`` is the symbol for raise to the power (exponents)
   - ``10.0**100000`` is how to write ``10.0`` raised to the power of ``100,000``